 These are some of my favourite black and white photographs I've completed over the past few years.

-Iceland is a portal back to the primordial Earth, as evidenced by its steaming hills, hot springs, erupting geysers, waterfalls, active volcanoes, glaciers, black sand beaches and northern lights.
+Iceland transports you back to the primordial Earth, as evidenced by its steaming hills, hot springs, geysers, waterfalls, active volcanoes, glaciers, black sand beaches, and northern lights.